virmaior/zakkun-the-wyze/README.md

 # Current Features

-As of 2021-05-26, I've got the following:
+As of 2021-07-01, I've got the following:
 * Script to download from Wyze V3's SD card to a computer (defaults to yesterday but can set the date using a parameter za-toru.sh  vs. za-toru.sh 20210516)
-* Produce screenshots (default of 3) (za-cap9.sh vs za-cap9.sh 5 )
-* Display the screenshots in HTML pages to identify activity (za-miru.sh)
+* Produce screenshots and display the screenshots in HTML pages to identify activity (za-miru.sh can set the hour range using parameters s=00 e=23 -- defaults to greedy , can also set the number of screenshots using capcount=5 etc. )
 * Identify video parts with activity (open in Brave, mark using clicking , dynamic cropping using percentages, then copy the "generate ranges" output to a string and send to za-horu.sh )
 * Aggreggate continguous 1 minute clips that have activity using ffmpeg based on the file from za-miru (za-horu.sh )